tylerwatkins101/cs498-visualization-project/README.md

-## Final Project for Data Visualization
+## Final Project for CS 498 - Data Visualization Course

-The webpage can be viewed at : [Final Project CD 498 - Tyler Watkins](https://tylerwatkins101.github.io/cs498-visualization-project/)
+The webpage can be viewed at : [Final Project CS498 - Tyler Watkins](https://tylerwatkins101.github.io/cs498-visualization-project/)

 ### About the Visualization